 Crystal microstructure determines largely the dynamic and elastic properties of a polycrystalline solid.
 We are interested in ways to manipulate the microstructure by external fields or prescribe it via heterogeneous nucleation at deliberately positioned seeds.
 Single crystal of micron sized charged spheres can be grown in the presence of an attractive seed.
 Conditions can be altered such that the particles are either repelled from touching the seed surface and hence arrange on equilibrium positions (left) rather than molding the seed and generating a polycrystalline domain with many faults (right).

 Eutectic mixtures show characteristic microstructures due to simultaneous demixing and crystallization, which may couple in a feed-back cycle and produce intriguing intercalated patterns.
-The example shows a mixture of 96% small with 4% large charged spheres.
+The example shows a mixture of 96% small with 4% large charged spheres with a single crystal grown very slowly from the weakly super-saturated melt.
+The Bragg microscopic image only shows the majority component.
 Upon formation of a crystal of small spheres, the large ones are expelled, but also crystallize when their freezing concentration is exceeded.
 Interestingly, the small particle crystals are below the roughening transition, while the large particle crystals are above.

 Do crystals melt from their surface or from their interior?
 In colloidal systems this is governed by the rate of contamination and the gradient steepness.
 For vanishing gradients and very low contamination rates, fluid “nucleates” faults and defects in the crystal interior and a swiss cheese pattern emerges (Phil.
 Mag.
 89, 1695 (2009); see also H. Yoshida et al., Langmuir 15, 2684-2702 (1999)).